 Motivation & Homeschooling

-The Goldilocks Principle states that, “humans experience peak motivation when working on tasks that are right on the edge of their current abilities.
-Not too hard.
+The Goldilocks Principle states that, “humans experience peak motivation when working on tasks that are right on the edge of their current abilities: Not too hard.
 Not too easy.
 Just right.”
-1 Here are some simple steps to take advantage of this powerful concept in your homeschool.

 - Make an honest assessment of where your kids are at.
 Humans love mastering a skill just beyond their current abilities.
 In order to set academic tasks just there, you need to know what your students current abilities are.
 The simplest way to asses is to observe your kids and understand their abilities.
 A good understanding of ages/ stage will be helpful.
 The Way They Learn, or Ages and Stages is a good place to start.
 Get clear about human and academic development, realize there can be wide variances in what is “normal” and get to know your child at a deeper level!